Trails Marketing and Promotion with Chris Hughes

 Ontario Trails Council

-The Ontario Trails Council is a nonprofit organization, established in 1988, that promotes the development, preservation, management and use of recreational trails.
+The Ontario Trails Council is a nonprofit organization, a charity incorporated in 1991, that promotes the development, preservation, management and use of recreational trails.